jina-ai/jina/docs/chapters/io/index.md

     f.index_files(f'../pokedex-with-bit/pods/*.yml')
 ```

 API `index_files()` reads input data from `../pokedex-with-bit/pods/*.yml`.
-In this directory, there are 5 YAML files, so you in the protobuf you can see:
+In this directory, there are 5 YAML files.
+Therefore, you can see them in the protobuf request as well:

 * 5 `docs` under `request.index`
 * Each file's path in a `request.index.doc.uri`